kalamuna/wireframe-starter/README.md

 # Kalamuna wireframe starter theme

-This is a starter theme that uses Kalamuna's standard wireframe styles.
+This is a starter theme that uses Kalamuna's standard wireframe styles, which allows general site building to commence before the final visual designs have been completed.

+This theme has also been created with accessibility in mind, with the goal of ensuring that some best practices are followed by default.

 ## Using this theme

 Copy the contents of this repository in your local web/themes/custom/ directory.

-Rename the directory and project files to be the name of your new theme.
+Rename the `themename` directory and project files to be the name of your new theme.
+Grep the codebase for `themename` and change all instances to the name of your theme.

 ## Compiling the source files

 This project is using node-sass to compile scss files to css.

-Run `npm install` and then `npm run build`.
+Run `npm install` and then `npm run build` or `npm run watch`.

+The CSS can also be built using `scssphp` by composer in the website root, in cases where node is not available in the site building step (such as Pantheon's integrated composer).

-## Architecture decisions and philosophy
+## Technical decisions and philosophy

-We decided to use node-sass to compile the scss files, since almost all of the tasks we used gulp for can now be done without it.

-The base theme is stable, since the advantages gained by using classy add more overhead than it helps.
-Many of the class names classy uses are not in proper BEM formatting.
+The base theme is Stable, since the advantages gained by using Classy add more overhead than it helps.
+Many of the class names Classy uses are not in proper BEM formatting.
 Many of the templates contain excess elements and roles that get flagged as redundant by accessibility tools.

 ## Features